 Start off by looking at the music together and discussing what you see on the sheet music.
 Are there any new musical symbols?
 New fingering positions?
 Are there any accidentals?
 Look at each new musical sign shown below the sheet music and ask the child to spot where it can be found in the music.
 First identify it and then demonstrate and explain the meaning and how it should sound.

-Tip, Toe Boo Spooky Finger Exercise – Right Hand
+Tip, Toe Boo Spooky Finger Exercises – Right Hand

 - Starting with the right hand, place it correctly with 1 (thumb) on middle C.